 allow parents/guardians/learners to connect with our teaching artists,

 and various social media engagement opportunities, among other resources.

 We want to connect with you and create an even stronger community!
 We're all in this together.

 The Exploration Program

-Summer 2020 - This tuition-free program consists of a one-hour visual art workshop led by our teaching artist(s) once a week for 8 weeks.
+This tuition-free program consists of a one-hour visual art workshop led by our teaching artist(s) once a week for 8 weeks.
 Our pedagogy is to implement an interdisciplinary creative teaching philosophy rooted in the Reggio Emilia approach.

-The Reggio Emilia approach is defined as a philosophy which values children as central to their own learning, able to pursue their own interests, and that they revisit and build upon ideas at their own pace.
+The Reggio Emilia approach is defined as a philosophy that values children as central to their own learning, able to pursue their own interests, and that they revisit and build upon ideas at their own pace.
 This perspective makes art a tool for creating meaning to help children build their ideas, thoughts, theories, and perspectives and to construct a new understanding of the subject.

 Our teaching artists will create learning experiences, guiding the conversation to promote authentic thinking, inclusivity, creativity and problem-solving, which are all necessary, critical life skills needed in the STEAM